WY Lemon Law FAQ

 The Wyoming Lemon Law contains a fee-shifting provision, which means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
 If you submit a claim to Kimmel & Silverman and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

 Yes.
-The Wyoming Lemon Law covers all cars registered in the state.
+The Lemon Law in WY covers all cars registered in the state.

 Yes.
 Any vehicles under 10,000 lbs are covered.